Vaginal Vault Suspension

 With more and more women living long enough to reach menopause, pelvic prolapse has become a widespread health issue.
 Prolapse is the medical condition caused by pelvic organs that “drop” or “collapse” into the vaginal vault or cavity, which can cause pain and complications.
 Besides the general pelvic prolapse, the condition can be more localized, involving one organ or one location, such as:

-A remedy for any kind of pelvic prolapse is a surgical procedure called vaginal vault suspension.
+A remedy for any kind of pelvic prolapse is a surgical procedure performed in gynecology NYC office called vaginal vault suspension.
 A vaginal vault suspension restores your vaginal cavity by reinforcing supportive structures within your vagina, pushing your organs back into place.
-According to the National Institutes of Health, vaginal vault suspension is a safe, proven procedure with long-term health benefits.
+According to the National Institutes of Health and based on gynecologist Midtown NYC doctor Zelmanovich, who has an extensive experience with this procedure in our gyn center, vaginal vault suspension is a safe, proven procedure with long-term health benefits.

 Women Who Need a Vaginal Vault Suspension